HB-1170

 Enforcement Authority

-Attorney general enforcement only.
-The attorney general may bring an action in the name of the state, or as parens patriae on behalf of persons residing in the state, to enforce the chapter.
-A violation is deemed an unfair or deceptive act in trade or commerce and an unfair method of competition for purposes of the Consumer Protection Act (RCW 19.86).
-Only the attorney general may bring an action under the Consumer Protection Act pursuant to the enforcement section.
+Attorney General enforcement only.
+The Attorney General may bring an action in the name of the state, or as parens patriae on behalf of persons residing in the state, to enforce the chapter.
+Violations are deemed unfair or deceptive acts in trade or commerce and unfair methods of competition under the Consumer Protection Act, chapter 19.86 RCW, but only the Attorney General may bring an action under the CPA pursuant to this section.
 No private right of action is created.
-The government agency disclosure obligation in Section 6 (Title 42 RCW) has no express enforcement mechanism specified in the bill.
+The government agency AI disclosure obligation in Section 6 is codified in a separate chapter (Title 42 RCW) and has no express enforcement mechanism specified in the bill.

 Penalties